rmcelreath/stat_rethinking_2022/README.md

 # Coding

 This course involves a lot of scripting.
 Students can engage with the material using either the original R code examples or one of several conversions to other computing environments.
 The conversions are not always exact, but they are rather complete.
 Each option is listed below.
+I also list conversions <[here](https://xcelab.net/rm/statistical-rethinking/)>.

 ## Original R Flavor